 Ideally a modeling system allows stepwise refinement of the model.
-We demonstrate this in CLP(F) by adding valves to our model of the tank flow system.
-Adding the valves to the model was easy despite using a rather complex model of the valve's behaviour.
+We demonstrate this in CLP(F) by adding values to our model of the tank flow system.
+Adding the values to the model was easy despite using a rather complex model of the value's behaviour.